Year 2025 Bhutan

 Corrective measurements

-Corrective measures were constructed in the water collection dam by contracting local community members, with the technical oversight of the district engineer, local leaders, the chief forestry officer from Jomotsangkha Wildlife Sanctuary, and WWF-Bhutan.
+Corrective measures were constructed in the water collection tank by contracting local community members, with the technical oversight of the district engineer, local leaders, the chief forestry officer from Jomotsangkha Wildlife Sanctuary, and WWF-Bhutan.

 project outcomes